 - Heat in the oven until cheese begins to melt

-- Close the buns, and cook until fully melted and heated through
+- Close the buns, and cook until cheese is fully melted and heated through

 You may also enjoy these Hawaiian BBQ Ham and Cheese Sliders and

 These extra cheesy Pepperoni Pizza Sliders

 Made these for dinner last night!
 Huge new family favorite and so easy to make!

 Can I use Hawaiian rolls if I can't find the buns?

 I made these as sandwiches instead of sliders for dinner one night.
 They were so easy and so very tasty!
 The kids and I loved them.
 I served it with fries for an easy dinner.
 Thank you for this!

 So glad you liked the sandwiches --- Thanks for the wonderful review!

 Doesn't say when to put cheese on and where.